 94) What is ARP Poisoning?

 Address Resolution Protocol poisoning is a type of attack in which the IP address is converted to the physical address on a network device.
-The host will send an ARP broadcast and all receivers respond back with their physical addresses.
-In other words, ARP poisoning is the name of sending fake addresses to the switch so that it can associate the fake addresses with the IP address of a computer connected to the network and hijack the traffic.
+The host will send an ARP broadcast, and all receivers respond with their physical addresses.
+In other words, ARP poisoning is the name of sending fake addresses to the switch to associate the fake addresses with the IP address of a computer connected to the network and hijack the traffic.

 95) Enlist The Common Types of Non-Physical Threats:

 Following are the common types of non-physical threats:

 - Distributed DoS Attacks

 96) What is The Sequence of a TCP Connection?